OZI-Project/docs/api/spec.rst

       .. versionadded:: 0.1

-      MUST distribute wheel releases as Python bytecode and stubfiles.
+      MUST distribute :term:`wheel` releases as Python bytecode and stubfiles.

    .. card:: Isolate the executable with ``pipx``.